kmeaton/Pinfish_Transcriptome/README.md

 `run_script rename.sh`

-Then, we iteratively searched our transcript sequences via BLASTn against databases of known fish transcripts from (1) _Sparus aurata_, (2) _Larimichthys crocea_, (3) _Oreochromis niloticus_, and (4) _Danio rerio_, filtering the results after each search to only include high-quality matches, using the following scripts:
+Then, we iteratively searched our transcript sequences via BLASTn against databases of known fish transcripts from (1) _Sparus aurata_, (2) _Larimichthys crocea_, (3) _Oreochromis niloticus_, and (4) _Danio rerio_ (each downloaded from ENSEMBL's BioMart), filtering the results after each search to only include high-quality matches, using the following scripts.
+To add relevant annotation information, we used a set of files containing ENSEMBL IDs (linked to the known transcript databases), as well as gene names, GO terms, and gene descriptions associated with these sequence IDs.
+These files (also downloaded from ENSEMBL's BioMart) are located in the annotation_information folder of this repository, and are named \*\_gene_GO.csv.

 `run_script sparus_blastn.sh`